aws-samples/aws-hybrid-storage-workshop/scenario-1/module-4/README.md

 ![scenario-1-module-4-Picture4](../../images/scenario-1-module-4-Picture4.png)

-6. Now open Disk Management by right clicking the Windows logo in the lower-left corner and select the **Disk Management**.
+6. Open **Disk Management** by double clicking the **Disk Management** shortcut on the desktop.
 You will see a new Offline Disk 1.
 This contains a copy of the volume from the Volume Gateway you deployed in module 2.
 Bring the volume online by right-clicking the section describing the disk and selecting **Online**.

 ![scenario-1-module-4-Picture5](../../images/scenario-1-module-4-Picture5.png)